Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-14-rich-push-inbox.md

     }
 ~~~
 <br />
-2. Let the SDK know when your app comes into the foreground as new CloudPage inbox messages are retrieved whenever your app comes into the foreground.
+2. Let the SDK know when your app comes into the foreground as new CloudPage Inbox messages are retrieved whenever your app comes into the foreground.

-> The following is required only if you are targetting **earlier than Android API 14**.
-For apps targetting **Android 14 or later**, the SDK will implement these calls using registerActivityLifecycleCallbacks().
+> The SDK requires the following code only if your app targets API versions **earlier than Android API 14**.
+For apps targeting **Android 14 or later**, the SDK will implement these calls using registerActivityLifecycleCallbacks().

 ~~~
     @Override